コンテンツにスキップ

 Sumikawa went on to study sculpture at Tokyo University of the Arts, where he learned figurative expression through modeling.

-*Left: MASK (1967), Yamaguchi Prefectural Museum of Art; Right: MASK VI (1967), Kanagawa Prefectural Museum of Modern Art ©Sumikawa Kiichi
+*Left: MASK (1967) Yamaguchi Prefectural Museum of Art Right: MASK VI (1967) Kanagawa Prefectural Museum of Modern Art ©Sumikawa Kiichi

-In 1967, when he returned to Tokyo University of the Arts as a lecturer in sculpture, he began working with materials such as stone and metal, and since then, he has produced works using a wide variety of materials.
-To the untrained eye, his works are so diverse that they seem "anything goes," so you will never get bored of looking at them.
+In 1967, when he returned to Tokyo University of the Arts as a lecturer in the sculpture department, he began working with materials such as stone and metal, and since then has been creating works using a wide variety of materials.To the untrained eye, his works are so diverse that they seem "anything goes," so you never get bored of looking at them.

-The theme of Chapter 4 is finally "Masterful Sori and Mukuri."
+The theme of Chapter 4 is finally "The Craftsman's Slewing and Turning."

 A dignified sense of tension and natural ease.